The above is a self portrait that I once did for a graduate storytelling class. I've come a long way (growing pains).

 In less than a few months in LA, I scored my first gig as a runner/production assistant with TV One at the Academy Awards; it was a dream come true.
 I continued to pursue other jobs, working with great filmmakers including Robert Townsend and the late Michael Clark Duncan.
 It was through these experiences, however, that I would recall how my film passion began: It was from watching countless American films and feeling that underlying connection to each of the films; it was a connection that required not only active watching, but also active listening.
 It was then when I realized that in order to become a great filmmaker, I needed to learn the art of sound design.

 I returned to SCAD to pursue my Master's in sound design, allowing for multiple opportunities for personal film projects as well as professional ventures.
 In August 2013, I completed my thesis and received my M.F.A.
-Currently, I am ready to go back into the production world with a full understanding of the creative film and sound components, as well as the business aspect.
+Currently, I am working as a content creator within Marketing at Grand Canyon University in Phoenix, Arizona.
+My current project is a documentary taking place in La Esperanza, Honduras.
 I am ready for the challenge and adventures of the future and willing to work with anyone who shares that same dedication and passion for filmmaking.

 LOVE HARD MAN 2012Shooting episode one with my brother Mike who conceived and wrote the screenplay for the short web series.